 But for keeping burger patties from shrinking, you need to follow exactly the opposite.

-Wait!
-Do You Know Why Burgers Shrink On The Grill?
+5 Reasons Why Burgers Shrink On The Grill

 Without the fat inside, the patties not only go through a shrinkage but also you won’t get the delicious taste similar to the restaurants.